MabelMoncy/GenNet/README.md

 3. Run the model in your terminal or CMD.
     (ollama run llama3.2)
-4. Now copy the code paste it in Vs code or any code editor/IDE, then execute
+4. Now create the required folders, copy and paste the code in Vs code or any code editor/IDE and then execute
 5. GenNet is ready for its duty🤖